-The low home ownership rate of an average of 46% in Germany in 2010 compared to the European average reflects a relatively larger demand for rental apartments.
-(Source: Statistisches Jahrbuch 2013, p.149; Residential Market Report Germany 2013 by Jones Lang LaSalle, p.11) The home ownership rate in 2010 in NRW and Berlin was even below the German average with 43% and 15%, respectively, and in Bavaria the rate was 51% (source: Statistisches Jahrbuch 2013, p.149).
+The low home ownership rate of an average of 46% in Germany in 2011 compared to the European average reflects a relatively larger demand for rental apartments (Source: Federal Statistical office, Statistical Yearbook 2014, p.149; Residential Market Report Germany 2013 by Jones Lang LaSalle, p.11).
+The home ownership rate in 2011 in NRW, Berlin and Saxony, including Dresden and Leipzig, was even below the German average with 43%, 16% and 33% respectively (Source: Statistisches Jahrbuch 2014, p.149).

 Lower supply generally leads to increasing rent prices.
-In 2010, gross cold rent prices in NRW, Berlin and Bavaria were above the German average gross cold rent prices of 6.37 €/sqm with 6.42€/sqm in NRW, 6.74€/sqm in Berlin and 6.75€/sqm in Bavaria (Source: Statistisches

-Jahrbuch 2013, p.149).
+In 2010, gross cold rent prices in NRW and Berlin were above the German average gross cold rent prices of 6.37 €/sqm with 6.42€/sqm in NRW and 6.74€/sqm in Berlin (Source: Statistisches Jahrbuch 2013, p.149).
 Furthermore, in the first half of 2014 the prices of newly offered net rents in Berlin has increased to 8.65€/sqm, 7.7% increase year over year.
 In spite of repeated increases in the past the trend is expected to hold on due to continuing demand (Source: Residential property market Berlin - 1st half of 2014 by Jones Lang LaSalle, p.5).
 In NRW there has been a marginal decrease in rents between 2006 and 2008 and since their low in 2009 they have been rising again.
 Hence, rents stayed stable over the past decade and even experienced a slight upward trend (Source: Market Consideration - North Rhine-Westphalia by Jones Lang LaSalle, February 2013, p.17).
+Net rents increased between 2009 and 2014 in Dresden by 16% and by 14% in Leipzig (Source: Immobilienverband IVD, IVD-Wohn-Preisspiegel 2009/2010 und 2014/2015).

 According to the Federal Statistical Office, the increase in net rents for all residential units in Germany has been below the rate of inflation over the last five years.
-Between 2010 and August 2014, consumer prices grew by an annualized 1.9% while rents increased by only 0.8% annually.
-The index of additional service charges (water supply, waste disposal etc.) rose at 1.2%.
-Meanwhile, on-going maintenance costs recorded a significant price increase of an annual 2.5% (Source: Own calculations, based on data of the: (1) Federal Statistical Office, Wiesbaden 2014, www.destatis.de, Thema: Preise).
+Between 2010 and 2014, consumer prices grew by an annualised 1.7% while rents increased by only 0.7% annually.
+The index of additional service charges (water supply, waste disposal etc.) rose at 1.1%.
+Meanwhile, on-going maintenance costs recorded a significant price increase of an annual 2.6% (Source: Own calculations, based on data of the: (1) Federal Statistical Office, Wiesbaden 2015, www.destatis.de, Thema: Preise).

 Also affected by decreasing supply is the vacancy rate.
 Markets with low vacancy are usually characterised by high demand and high prices.
-In 2011, the vacancy rates in Berlin with 3.5%, NRW with 3.6% and Bavaria with 3.7% were below the German average of 4.4% (Source: Residential Market Report Germany 2013 by Jones Lang LaSalle, p.14).
+In 2013, the vacancy rates of apartments rentable in the short and medium term (Marktaktiver Leerstand) in Berlin with 1.8% and Dresden with 2.2% were below the German average of 3.1%.
+Vacancy rates in NRW and Leipzig were above the German average with 3.2% and 7.1%, however, these have decreased since 2009 by 0.4% and 2.9% respectively (Source: CBRE empirica Leerstandsindex 2009 - 2011; CBRE empirica Leerstandsindex, published December 2014).